luphieanza/tldr/pages/osx/basicommands.md

 `cd [directory]`

--Mv or elongation move will rename or move files depending on the usage:
+- Mv or elongation move will rename or move files depending on the usage:

 `mv [file1] [file2]`